SgainsO/FSU-ASLC-APP/README.md

 ### Prerequisites
 - Clone the repository
-- Ensure you have `NPM`` installed on your machine.
+- Ensure you have `NPM` installed on your machine.
 - Download the `Expo Go` application on your mobile device.
-- Make sure to install libraries by going into the `client` folder and using `npm install`.
+- Make sure to install dependencies by going into the `client` folder and using `npm install`.

 ```bash
 cd client